ACLs, Filtering, NAC, Hardening, and Key Management

 • Back up known-good configurations.

-• Keep firmware and software current through a controlled change process.
+• Keep firmware and software current through controlled change management.

 • Disable unused switch ports or place them in an unused VLAN.

-• Configure port security, DHCP snooping, dynamic ARP inspection, or similar features when appropriate.
+• Configure port security, DHCP snooping, and dynamic ARP inspection when appropriate.

 Key Management

 Keys and certificates are security dependencies.
-If a private key, shared secret, pre-shared key, or API token is exposed, encrypted or authenticated systems can become vulnerable even when the protocol is strong.
+If a private key, shared secret, pre-shared key, or API token is exposed, encrypted or authenticated systems become vulnerable even when the protocol itself is strong.

 ItemManagement concern